-Taranaki’s first railway opened in 1875 with a line from New Plymouth east to Waitara.
+Taranaki’s first railway opened in 1875 with a line from New Plymouth to Waitara.
 The railway south was built quickly, reaching Stratford in 1879 and Hāwera two years later.
-The line north from Wellington reached Waverley in 1881, and the two lines were finally linked in 1886.
-The railway linked the two major areas of settlement in Taranaki which were around New Plymouth and around Hāwera.
+The line north from Wellington reached Waverley in 1881, and the two lines met up in 1886.
+The railway linked the two major areas of settlement in Taranaki, around New Plymouth and around Hāwera.

 Writer Elizabeth Smither rode on the last passenger train on the Stratford–Taumarunui line, in January 1983: ‘The names of the little towns make a lament: Toko, Douglas, grave siding of old carriages, some burnt out like Phar Lap’s ribs; Huiroa; Te Wera; Whangamomona; old rails that click and the new ones that don’t; Kohuratahi, where you could cross a field and buy ice creams thereby boosting the local trade; Tahora, Tangarakau, where a passenger sighted a wild deer; Haeo … the falling into oblivion of a town is like the falling of language.’2

-The railway to connect the back country with New Plymouth and with the main trunk line was started at Stratford in 1901.
-Progress was slow, and the line wasn’t completed until 1933.
+A railway to connect the back country with New Plymouth and with the main trunk line was started at Stratford in 1901.
+Progress was slow, and the line wasn’t completed until 1932.

 Falling patronage saw passenger services to Wellington end in 1977, and those to Auckland six years later.